yboodhan/jquery-quiz/README.md

 * Implement a back button.
 This will require you to track which questions have been answered and which have not!
   > Hint: Store the user's answer as part of each question object.
 * Be able to dynamically add more questions without changing your code logic.
+  > Hint: If you've set up your data correctly, it should just be a matter of adding more data!
 * Mix up the question order for each person that takes the quiz.
   > Hint: use the built-in sort and Math.random for this
+* Split the question data and the quiz logic into two separate files
+  > Hint: Make sure the questions file is the first script you include in your HTML.

+## Deliverable

+Be prepared to share your results with the class!
+Focus on basic usability first, but make some efforts toward presentability once that is done.
+You and your group members will be receiving homework credit for making your presentation in class.

+Once you are done with the assignment, reflect on why it was useful to make an array of question objects.
+What would your code have looked like without it?